CantoLang/cantolang-site/docs/poetic_programming_manifesto.md

 ###Automated Testing

 Automated testing is the software equivalent of mindfulness -- the ability of a system to see what it's doing wrong.
 Not all automated testing accomplishes this equally well.
 Unit tests are seldom useful past initial development, but they are pretty easy to write and cheap to run.
 Functional tests can be very valuable but it's hard to construct good functional tests.
 Integration tests are always valuable but are hard to write and expensive to maintain and run.

-##The Vision

-###Simple Programming

-Simplicity has value.
-If two programs do the same thing but differ in complexity, the simpler program is more valuable.
-Complex programs are harder to maintain and more expensive to configure and run.
-When something goes wrong it's harder to figure out the problem and riskier to push a fix.

-Poetic Programming is a practice of simplification.
-The most complex program is the program not yet written.
-In its earliest stages, when it's all skeleton and boilerplate, a program appears deceptively simple.
-In fact, relative to what the program does at this early stage (almost nothing), the program may already be overly complex.

 ###Automated State Management